Nathalie Daoust: Projects

 Tokyo Girls is an animation-like picture series capturing 30 women from around the world, united in Japan to perform striptease.
-Photographed using lenticular technology – a technique that imparts the illusion of movement – the women seem to dance, vamp and primp in front of our eyes, caught in a perpetual loop of seduction and solicitation.
-While their fate could seem melancholy, the dancers have a certain light-hearted frivolity, epitomized by the woman who winks coyly at us while performing her dance.
+Photographed using lenticular technology – a technique that imparts the illusion of movement – the women seem to dance, vamp and primp, caught in a perpetual loop of seduction and solicitation.
+While their fate could seem melancholy, the dancers have a certain frivolity, epitomized by the woman who winks coyly while performing her dance.

 Despite sharing the same occupation, each portrait represents a unique individual.
 Photographed against a white backdrop, the women are able to tell their own stories by communicating via movement and expression.
 Daoust does not allow them to become stereotypes, but lets them reveal the conscious artifice of their trade.